Should You Say "No Comment" in a Police Interview?

 It is the reason behind the cautioning of suspects required by the Police and Criminal Evidence Act 1984 (PACE 1984).
 However, sections 34-37 of the Criminal Justice and Public Order Act 1994 (CJPOA 1994) place important limitations on the right to silence.
 The provisions permit the court to draw inferences against an accused person in specific circumstances.
 These inferences are known as adverse inferences.

-Many people assume that, by saying “no comment” during a police interview, you are automatically putting yourself on the backfoot and will be, in some way, incriminating yourself.
-However, this isn’t necessarily the case.
+Many people assume that, by saying “no comment” during a police interview, you are automatically putting yourself on the back foot and will be, in some way, incriminating yourself.
+However, this is not necessarily the case.

 In England and Wales, you have a right to silence during criminal proceedings.
 This means that you are protected from facing any adverse consequences if you choose to make “no comment” when facing questions from the police.

-However, remaining silent when being interviewed isn’t always the most appropriate course of action.
-Here, we discuss when it may be appropriate to make “no comment”, why it is not always the best option and why legal advice is essential if you find yourself under investigation from the police.
+However, remaining silent when being interviewed is not always the most appropriate course of action.
+Here, we discuss when it may be appropriate to make “no comment”, why it is not always the best option and why legal advice is essential if you find yourself under investigation by the police.

 When might you say, “no comment”?